eVESTXCOIN/eVESTX-Keeper/README.md

 # Keeper Wallet
-VestX Keeper Wallet is an extension that allows users to securely interact with web services enabled for both eVESTX chains from within the Chrome browser.
+eVESTX Keeper Wallet is an extension that allows users to securely interact with web services enabled for both eVESTX chains from within the Chrome browser.

 Seed phrases and private keys are encrypted and stored within the extension and cannot be accessed by dApps and online services, ensuring that users' funds are always safe from hackers and malicious websites.
 Completing a transaction does not require entering confidential information.